astropy/astropy-APEs/APE2.rst

 timeline (to be changed only with specific reasons).
-For example, if a new feature is perceived by the Astropy developer community as being of great importance, and is completed only two months after the v1.0 release, a v1.1 release could occur at that time, even thought the six month timeline has not elapsed.
+For example, if a new feature is perceived by the Astropy developer community as being of great importance, and is completed only two months after the v1.0 release, a v1.1 release could occur at that time, even though the six month timeline has not elapsed.
 Once that release has completed, the release clock is "reset", so v1.2 would be released six months after v1.1, even though it is not yet 12 months after v1.0.
 Regardless, v1.0 will be the LTS for two years, even if there have